 I'm part of Amazon Associate and some other affiliate programs, If you buy through links on this site, I may earn a small commission at no extra cost to you.
 Read Full Affiliate Disclosure

 Water savings are becoming more and more popular, especially after this summer’s water restrictions in some states in the USA.
 Since we all like to clean cars, I decided to share some information on how much water you need to wash your car.

 I’ll concentrate on washing your vehicle at home, but I’ll also give you some information about automatic and self-service car washes so that you can compare the data.

-To wash your car at home, you’ll have to spend anywhere between 10 to 100 gallons of water, depending on the methods you use.
-The most water-saving way is by using a pressure washer and buckets.
+- To wash your car at home, you’ll have to spend anywhere between 10 to 100 gallons of water.

 I know that these numbers are too broad, and that’s why I decided to write this article in the first place.
 There are just too many factors, and I’ll thoroughly describe them below.
 So, make sure to read the whole article.